 In addition to federal overtime requirements, Ohio employers must also comply with requirements under the Minimum Fair Wage Standards (MFWS), enforced by the Ohio Department of Commerce Bureau of Wage & Hour (ODOC).

-Under both federal and state law, private employers must pay their employees one and one-half times their regular wage rate for all hours worked in excess of 40 hours during a workweek.
+Under both federal and state law, private employers must pay employees one and one-half times the regular wage rate for all hours worked in excess of 40 hours during a workweek.

-Ohio Overtime Law does not apply to employers whose annual gross sales are less than $150,000, or a franchisor with respect to the franchisor's relationship with a franchisee or an employee of a franchisee (with some exceptions).
+Ohio Overtime Law does not apply to employers with annual gross sales less than $150,000, or a franchisor with respect to the franchisor's relationship with a franchisee or an employee of a franchisee (with some exceptions).

 However, important to note is that an employer may still be covered under federal overtime law.